-UPDATE 1-CP Rail workers reject contract, resume negotiations -union
+UPDATE 2-CP Rail workers reject contract, resume negotiations -union

 Canadian shippers rely on CP to deliver about 400,000 tonnes of grain that will not move for each week the railroad is on strike, said Wade Sobkowich, executive director of the Western Grain Elevator Association.

-While a strike would impact CP’s Canadian operations, some U.S. shippers fear it would have a ripple effect, hitting shipments south of the border since the rail extends into the Northern United States.
+While a strike would impact CP’s Canadian operations, some U.S. shippers fear it would have a ripple effect since the rail extends into the Northern United States.

 “It’s a concern as everything is so interconnected,” said Mike Steenhoek, president of the Iowa-based Soy Transportation Coalition.